 However, from our perspective La Maison Du Placement made its French clients believe that it was linked to IronFX regulated in Europe, by the CySEC authority.

-According to our opinion, such a structure between European customers, unregulated and regulated platforms, is illegal as contrary to the Financial Instruments Markets Directive (MiFID).
+In our opinion, such a structure between European customers, unregulated and regulated platforms, is illegal as contrary to the Financial Instruments Markets Directive (MiFID).

 The scheme of La Maison Du Placement

-According to the documents provided by La Maison Du Placement to Albert K, it was not possible to verify a relationship with the Bank de France or the French Market Regulator, AMF.
+According to the documents provided by La Maison Du Placement to Albert K, it was not possible to verify a relationship with the Bank de France or the French market regulator, AMF.
 The exact relationship between the La Maison Du Placement and the IronFX group remains uncertain.
 However, it seems to us likely that La Maison Du Placement is an Introducing Broker of IronFX.

-According to us, the most appropriate conclusion would be to consider that La Maison Du Placement acts as an Introducing Broker of IronFX to target and to make clients invest outside EU regulations.
+According to us, the most appropriate conclusion would be to consider that La Maison Du Placement acts as an Introducing Broker of IronFX to target and make clients invest outside EU regulations.

-The competent authorities should investigate in order to verify the facts disclosed and to sanction this scheme, which in any respect seems illegal.
+The competent authorities should investigate in order to verify the facts disclosed and sanction this scheme, which in any respect seems illegal.

 If the reported facts are correct, this situation may potentially correspond to a scheme of embezzlement and money laundering.
 La Maison Du Placement has no legal authorization to provide investment services.
 According to the law, IronFX is responsible for its subcontractors’ misconduct.
 Further, IronFX is a beneficiary of this scheme.

 We suspect that this scheme affected many victims, as La Maison Du Placement, lmdp.uk, is still active.
-Thus, Law Firm Mikov & Attorneys expects the authorities, in the interest of its client Albert K and in the general interest, to conduct a thorough investigation of the presented facts.
+Thus, Law Firm Mikov & Attorneys expects from the authorities, in the interest of its client Albert K and in the general interest, to conduct a thorough investigation of the presented facts.